RUN-KAIST/kaist.run/contest/2020-fall/en.md

 ## Schedule

 - October 7st (Wed) 23:59: The registration form will be closed.
 You can find the form at the bottom of this page.
-- October 9rd (Fri): The competition will be held on N1 102.
+- October 9rd (Fri): The competition will be held online.
 All team members must come to the contest area to participate in the contest.
 - Participants must join the ZOOM session before 11:00AM.
 ```
 Competition day schedule